bnnyng/garden/content/Turing machines, completeness, and equivalence.md

 ---
 # Relation to cognition and intelligence

-$\quad$Turing machines minimize [[§ Intelligence]] during computation, so that explanations of computational ability don’t have to appeal to some other substrate (e.g., appeal to [[Degrees of emergence|strong emergence]]). [[Recognition and discernment is the only trace of intelligence in a Turing machine, after Dennett]].
+$\quad$Turing machines minimize [[Intelligence]] during computation, so that explanations of computational ability don’t have to appeal to some other substrate (e.g., appeal to [[Degrees of emergence|strong emergence]]). [[Recognition and discernment is the only trace of intelligence in a Turing machine, after Dennett]].

 ---
 # Relation to formal limitations